florianwittmann/sailgrande/README.md

 License
 =======
-Everything is released under the terms of the MIT License (MIT).
+Sourcecode (but not the icons on AboutPage) is released under the terms of the MIT License (MIT).